Record a greeting / sweeper for Queer Out Here

 Three.
 Record a Queer Out Here greeting/sweeper using this template as a guide:

 Four.
 Send the recording/s to us along with your name, where/when you made them.
-We'd love a photo, too, either of you or of the place you made your recording.
-You can email attachments or links to firstname.lastname@example.org.
+Please send a photo if you can, either of you or of the place you made your recording.
+You can email attachments or links to email@example.com.

 And that's it!
 We'll edit the outdoors sounds together with your voice, if needed.
-You'll be rewarded with the warm fuzzy feeling of helping out - and with the fame and fortune* that will inevitably accompany being featured in Queer Out Here.
+We don’t pay for sweepers at the moment - but you'll be rewarded with the warm fuzzy feeling of helping out - and with the fame and fortune* that will inevitably accompany being featured in Queer Out Here.

 (*Fame and fortune not guaranteed.)